gamescript/KO/README.md

 #:four_leaf_clover: KO : The Curse of Greyface
 ###Summary:
-Storm the Black Iron Prison, trip your oculi inside-out and lift the Curse of Greyface.
+Storm the Black Iron Prison, trip your balls inside-out and lift the Curse of Greyface.

 ###Controls:
 Dual analog game controller or WASD.